Full Day Kayaking Tour

 - Lip balm

 Helpful Travel Info

-Coming just for the day?
+Coming for the day?
 It’s easy!
-Just leave your car parked in Anacortes and walk on the Washington State Ferry to Friday Harbor where we will pick you up in our shuttle and take you to our private kayak docks.
+Just leave your car parked in Anacortes and walk on the Washington State Ferry to Friday Harbor.
+Our shop is just steps away from the ferry terminal in Friday Harbor.
+Here you can check-in and catch our free shuttle to our private kayak docks.